Simple unbalanced optimal transport: Introduction

 \section{Introduction}

 Many problems of optimal transport are closely related to the differential geometry of diffeomorphism groups.
-In particular, the problem of moving one mass (or density) to another by a diffeomorphism while minimizing a certain (quadratic) cost can be understood as construction of geodesics in an appropriate metric on the space of normalized densities (or on its completion), see e.g.\ \cite{otto2001geometry, villani2003, KW2009, KhMiMo2020}.
+In particular, the problem of moving one mass (or density) to another by a diffeomorphism while minimizing a certain (quadratic) cost can be understood as construction of geodesics in an appropriate metric on the space of normalized densities (or on its completion), see e.g.\ \cite{otto2001geometry, villani2003}.
 Similar problems arise in applications when one attempts to evaluate the proximity between different shapes or medical images \cite{Tr1998}.
 However, the action by a diffeomorphism does not allow a change of the total mass of the density.
-Hence one arrives at the problem of constructing a natural extension of the action which would allow one to connect in the most economical way densities of different total masses.
-Such problems belong to the domain of unbalanced optimal transport (UOT), and they have received a lot of attention lately, see e.g.\ \cite{chizat2018unbalanced, gallouet2021regularity, kondratyev2016new, piccoli2016properties, vialard2017diffeomorphisms}.
+Hence, one arrives at the problem of constructing a natural extension of the action which would allow one to connect in the most economical way densities of different total masses.
+Such problems, first considered by Benamou~\cite{Be2003}, belong to the domain of \emph{unbalanced optimal transport} (UOT), and they have received considerable attention lately, see \cite{chizat2018unbalanced, gallouet2021regularity, kondratyev2016new, LiMiSa2018,piccoli2016properties, vialard2017diffeomorphisms} for geometry and analysis and \cite{BaHaKl2022,ChPeScVi2018,SeViPe2022} for numerical aspects.

-Usually, the setting of unbalanced optimal transport involves a ``large'' extension $G=\Diff\ltimes C^\infty_+(M)$ of the group $\Diff$ of all diffeomorphisms of a manifold by means of a semidirect product with the space of smooth positive functions.
-Such a large semidirect-product group acts on densities by a change of coordinates and then by adjusting pointwise the obtained density by means of a function.
+Usually, the setting of unbalanced optimal transport involves a ``large'' extension $G=\Diff\ltimes C^\infty_+(M)$ of the group $\Diff$ of all diffeomorphisms of a manifold by means of a semi-direct product with the space of smooth positive functions.
+Such a large semi-direct product group acts on densities by a change of coordinates and then by adjusting point-wise the obtained density by means of a function.

-In this paper we instead introduce and study a much simpler ``small" extension $\cone(\Diff)=\DiffR$ of the same group $\Diff$.
-This way both the group of diffeomorphisms and the space of normalized densities have similar conical extensions $\cone(\Diff)$ and $\Vol=\cone(\Dens(M))$ by one extra parameter, the total mass $m$ of the density.
+In this paper, we instead introduce and study a much simpler ``small'' extension $\cone(\Diff)=\DiffR$ of the same group $\Diff$.
+This way, both the group of diffeomorphisms and the space of normalized densities have similar conical extensions $\cone(\Diff)$ and $\Vol=\cone(\Dens(M))$ by one extra parameter, the total mass $m$ of the density.
 We describe natural metrics and geodesics for those extensions.